Package 'mwana'

 Description

 Estimate the prevalence of wasting based on the combined case-definition of weight-for-height z-scores (WFHZ), MUAC and/or edema.
-The function allows users to get the prevalence estimates in accordance with the complex sample design properties; this includes applying survey weights when needed or applicable.
-Before estimating, the function evaluates the quality of data by calculating and rating the standard deviation of WFHZ and MFAZ, as well as the p-value of the age ratio test.
-Prevalence will be calculated only when the rating of all test is as not problematic concurrently.
-If either of them is problematic, it cancels out the analysis and NAs get thrown.
+The function allows users to estimate prevalence in accordance with complex sample design properties such as accounting for survey sample weights when needed or applicable.
+The quality of the data is first evaluated by calculating and rating the standard deviation of WFHZ and MFAZ and the p-value of the age ratio test.
+Prevalence is calculated only when all tests are rated as not problematic.
+If any of the tests rate as problematic, no estimation is done and an NA value is returned.
+Outliers are detected in both WFHZ and MFAZ datasets based on SMART flagging criteria.
+Identified outliers are then excluded before prevalence estimation is performed.

 Usage